How to Make a Perfect Cheesecake: 10 Tips and Tricks

 - Vanilla Extract (or other flavoring)

-HOW DO YOU MAKE A HOMEMADE CHEESECAKE CRUST?
+HOW TO MAKE HOMEMADE CHEESECAKE CRUST

 A classic cheesecake is going to have a graham cracker crust.
 Graham cracker crumbs are combined with some sugar and melted butter, then pressed into the bottom and up the sides of the pan.